 Social media is all about user-generated content.
 If the purpose of social media is to mediate human communication and humanity, automation is a bad thing, right?

-I need to clarify the meaning of automation before going any further.
+I need to clarify the meaning of web automation before going any further.
 Here, I am only talking about automating certain activities on social media and not all social media activity.
 The activities can range from scheduling a post in advance, managing multiple accounts or understanding user behavior on social media.
 Social media activities take enough productive time, and content creation and management is a hard work too.

 It is not surprising that people resort to automation to achieve a balance in between personal and professional life and to make work easier and more manageable.
 So the question is – is social media automation right or wrong?
 My answer would be both and it depends on many factors: